laradreamer79/Portfolio-Project/stage 3/README.md

 6. **As a user, I want the platform to support multiple languages beyond the initial launch language, so that I can use it in my preferred language.**

+## Mockup Screens

+The following mockups illustrate the main user journey of the Diving Trip Booking Platform, covering trip discovery, booking, payment, confirmation, user authentication, booking management, and reviews.

+These screens were designed to visualize the MVP features and demonstrate the overall user experience and navigation flow across the platform.

 ## Task 1: System Architecture

 ### Overview